BlockchainCommons/Gordian/README.md

 Gordian Reference Apps demonstrate the elements of how the Gordian Architecture and how they can be used to fulfill the Gordian Principles.
 Our Gordian Reference Apps undergoing the most development currently include:

 * **Gordian Coordinator.** A Networked transaction coordinator.
+   * Demonstrates _Independence_ and _Privacy_ by empowering users to create their own transactions, potentially in a non-Networked way.
+   * Demonstrates _Openness_ through use of Communication Specifications such as URs.
+   * Improves _Resilience_ through support for multi-sigs.
 * **Gordian Seed Tool.** An Airgapped seed vault & signing device.
+   * Allows for _Independence_ and _Resilience_ by storing user assets in a Closely Held device.
+   * Demonstrates _Openness_ through the use of Communication Specifications such as URs.
+   * Improves _Resilience_ through Sharding and Backup Specifications.
 * **SpotBit.** A Micro-pricing service.
+   * Demonstrates the _Openness_ of a digital-asset ecosystem that supports Microservices.
+   * Improves _Privacy_ through the user of a Torgap.
+   * Improves _Independence_ by removing centralization of price-lookups.

 Please see [The Gordian Reference Apps](/Docs/Overview-Apps.md) for a complete list of past and present reference apps, links to their repos, and an example of how they can be combined into a Macro-Architecture.
 Links to CLI apps are also included.

 ## Gordian Reference Libraries